-For over 10 years, NCEI scientists have participated in a broad partnership to identify and address regional issues in the Gulf of Mexico such as increasing data access, enhancing coastal communities, and restoring habitats.
+For over a decade, NCEI scientists have participated in a broad partnership to identify and address regional issues in the Gulf of Mexico such as increasing data access, enhancing coastal communities, and restoring habitats.

 As a founding member, NOAA participates in the Gulf of Mexico Alliance, a partnership of Texas, Louisiana, Mississippi, Alabama, Florida, and federal agencies, academic organizations, businesses, and other non-governmental organizations.
 Founded in 2006, the Alliance’s mission is to enhance the environmental and economic health of the Gulf of Mexico through increased regional collaboration.
 The Alliance allows partners to collaborate in ways that a single entity cannot.